CNES/demcompare/docs/source/functions/simplify_mesh.rst

 .. warning::

     It does not seem to give any result (either good or bad).
 There might be an issue in the open3d code.
-    Further study should be conducted, or the method reimplemented or abandoned.
+    Further studies should be conducted, or the method reimplemented or abandoned.